aajfranklin/SOTU-Twitter-Analytics/README.md

 **Background**

 This repository contains Jupyter Notebook files created for a study on the real-time reception of the 2018 State of the Union address on Twitter.
-The repositories are presented to demonstrate code written for the project and the methods adopted.
+The notebooks are presented to demonstrate code written for the project and the methods adopted.
 Files necessary to run these notebooks are not included.

 **Aims and Method**